solarwinds/appoptics-apm-node/guides/instrumenting-a-module.md

 runner to call when it completes.
 It can be in the fourth argument position, if optional configs are included or the third position if configs are omitted.

 The signature of the callback is unconstrained.
-It should match the usage of the callback usage in the runner function.
+It should match the signatur of the callback in the runner function.
 The only assumption made is that the callback may have an error to report in the first argument position, but this is not required.
 If it is something other than an error object, it will simply be passed through as expected, without trying to report it.